Psycho (1960 film): Censorship and taboos

 Psycho is a prime example of the type of film that appeared in the United States during the 1960s after the erosion of the Production Code.
 It was unprecedented in its depiction of sexuality and violence, right from the opening scene in which Sam and Marion are shown as lovers sharing a bed, with Marion in a bra.
 In the Production Code standards of that time, unmarried couples shown in the same bed would have been taboo.

 Another issue was the gender nonconformity.
-Perkins, who was allegedly homosexual, and Hitchcock, who previously made Rope, were both experienced in the film's transgressive subject matter.
+Perkins, who was homosexual, and Hitchcock, who previously made Rope (1948), were both experienced in the film's transgressive subject matter.
 The viewer is unaware of Bates's crossdressing until, at the end of the film, it is revealed during the attempted murder of Lila.
 At the station, Sam asks why Bates was dressed that way.
-The police officer, ignorant of Bates's split personality, announces his conclusion that Bates is a transvestite.
-The psychiatrist corrects him and explains that Bates believes that he is his own mother when he dresses in her clothes.
+The policeman concludes that Bates is a transvestite.
+The psychiatrist corrects him, explaining that Bates believes he is his own mother when wearing her clothes.

+Scholars of gender studies argue that the film's depiction of Bates would be best described as both transgender and a cross-dresser (over a transvestite, as the policeman labels him) because when Bates is under the "Mother" personality he transforms into "a woman trapped in a man's body", a uniquely transgender experience.
+The same queer scholars also note that "the gender and sexuality queerness surrounding Norman and his mother is hardly a cause for celebration."